NautilusTrader

 Databento Binary Encoding (DBN)

 Databento Binary Encoding (DBN) is a fast message encoding and storage format for normalized market data.
-The DBN specification includes a self-describing metadata header and a fixed set of struct definitions that standardize how market data is normalized.
+The DBN spec includes a self-describing metadata header and a fixed set of struct definitions that standardize how market data is normalized.

 The adapter decodes DBN data to Nautilus objects.
 The same Rust decoder handles: